Service King reduces SQL Server outages from 90 per quarter down to zero

 There were many.

 Unscheduled Windows Cluster failovers in the middle of business hours.
 Cluster failovers were taking 30-45 minutes.
-Only 25% of Windows Cluster nodes are functional.
-Out of 4 node Windows cluster, only one was capable of running production workload.
+Only 25% of Windows Cluster nodes were functional.
+Out of four node Windows Cluster, only one was capable of running production workload.
 SAN storage array was misconfigured and working at 40MB/s (or USB2 speeds).
-SQL Backups could not be taken because it was taking longer than 24h run a full backup.
-SQL Filestreaming feature implemented but outgrown manageability.
-SQL Corruption in multiple databases.
+SQL Backups could not be taken because it was taking longer than 24h to run a full backup.
+SQL Filestreaming feature was being used but outgrown manageability.
+There was SQL corruption in multiple databases.
 SQL Server was not configured properly, leaving significant gaps in maintenance, monitoring and alerting, and feature usage.
 Massive security problems, which accidentally gave admin-level access to everyone in the company.
-VMWare not configured properly causing further stability and performance issues.
+VMWare was not configured properly causing further stability and performance issues.
 Severe SQL Server performance problems

 At Red9 we always start with our proprietary 145 point SQL Server Health Check which we used to uncover a variety of technical issues.